jaydenmedia/easy_seq2seq/README.md

 ## Setup

 Prerequisites:
-  * Recommend using the Anaconda version of the Python environment to ensure all Python package dependencies are met.
+  * Recommended to use the Anaconda version of the Python environment.
-  * This code has not yet been tested in a non-Anaconda environment.
+  * This code has not yet been tested in a non-Anaconda environment, _but_ it should work all the same with a PIP3 virtualenv setup.

 Install dependencies